almet/notmyidea/content/tech/hawk.rst

 When your server application needs to send you the credentials, it will return it inside a specific `Hawk-Session-Token` header.
-This token can be derived to get back the credentials (hawk id and hawk key).
+This token can be derived to split this string in two values (hawk id and hawk key) that you will use to sign your next requests.

 In order to get the hawk credentials, you'll need to: